Fair Game (2010 film): Historical accuracy

 There was more consensus about other aspects of Fair Game.
 In the film, Valerie Plame is shown working closely, and covertly, with a group of Iraqi scientists until her cover is blown; it is implied that the scientists were then abandoned as a result.
 Pincus and Leiby, May and the Washington Post editorial all agreed that Plame never worked directly with the scientists, and that the program did not end when her name was revealed.

 Pincus and Leiby also took issue with the film's depiction of Plame and Wilson's appearance in a profile in Vanity Fair magazine after Plame's outing – the two are shown in the film agonizing over whether to appear in the profile, but it is not shown that their decision to appear in a fashion-style photograph alongside the profile ended up becoming, in Pincus and Leiby's words, "a PR debacle for them."

 On the other hand, Pincus and Leiby praised the film for accuracy on several other points, including the indication that Plame had been a covert operative at the time of her outing (some reports indicated that she was not), and that, contrary to the original Novak column, Wilson had not been chosen to go on the Niger fact-finding trip due to a recommendation from his wife.

 Home media

 Fair Game was released on DVD and Blu-ray for Region 1/Region A on March 29, 2011, and for Region 2/Region B on July 11, 2011.

 Director's cut

 A director's cut of the film was released on Netflix in 2018, running six minutes longer.
+The re-edit brings Plame and Wilson’s marriage to the foreground, and provides more backstory for Plame’s work.
+Director Doug Liman explained, “I thought that I could greatly enhance the relationship between Joe[sph] and Valerie.
+I had better material in the can than what I had put on screen … I really just wanted to edit more from the gut.”